Kokosapiens/sdk/README.md

 }).catch(errorHandler);
 ```

+To get the balance of "eth" address at position N (e.g. 5) in your hd wallet

+`sdk.balance("eth",5)` will return a promise that will resolve with information of the eth address at position 5

 To transfer funds

 `sdk.transfer("lsk", 1.0, "ALISKADDRESS")` will send 1.0 LSK to the given address.
 Blockchain tx fees are paid over amonut (the balance of the account must be at least 1.1 in this case where 0.1 LSK is the standard blockchain tx fee on Lisk network).

+or to transfer funds from one position of hd wallet to another position
+`sdk.internalTransfer(1000, "doge", 0, 12)` will send 1000 DOGE from position 0 (base wallet address) to address at position 12.

+to transfer all funds between two internal addresses
+`sdk.internalTransfer(null, "eth", 2, 0)` will empty position 2 address to base position address.

 #### contact support@kokos.one for a Kokos API token / secret